mlco2/codecarbon/docs/_sources/comet.rst.txt

 	experiment = Experiment(api_key="YOUR API KEY")

 Run your experiment and click on the link in stdout to be taken back to the Comet UI.
-Automatically you'll see your metrics, hyperparameters, graph definition, system and environment details and more.
+You'll automatically see your metrics, hyperparameters, graph definition, system and environment details, and more.

 Comet will automatically create an ``EmissionsTracker`` object from the ``codecarbon`` package when your code runs.
 To visualize the carbon footprint of your experiment, go to the ``Panel`` tab in the left sidebar and click ``Add Panel``.